shekit/peeqo/README.md

 Instructions to get the application running on your dev machine for development can be found [here](https://github.com/shekit/peeqo/wiki/setting-up-dev-machine)

+# Creating Custom Commands

+Create your own commands (even if you don't have a Peeqo) by following the tutorial [here](https://github.com/shekit/peeqo/wiki/creating-a-custom-command)

 # Wiki

 The growing documentation can be found in the wiki [here](https://github.com/shekit/peeqo/wiki)